Nayjest/talk-to-wren-with-microcore/README.md

-# Talk to your Database using Wren AI & AI Microcore
+# Talk to your Database using Wren AI Service and AI-Microcore python library

 This is example of minimalistic 16-line LLM-agnostic integration of the "Talk to your data" solution (Wren) into a custom agent using